Nursing home residents and staff celebrate 'significant improvements' after inspection

 "The positive comments in the report from our residents and their loves ones are truly heart-warming to read and I couldn’t be prouder of my team and the high-quality care they provide."

-The glowing report is a stark contrast to the CQC's last full inspection in 2016.
+The glowing report is in stark contrast to the CQC's last full inspection in 2016.

-During a surprise visit in February last year inspectors found care and treatment was not always 'person-centred', which they said was a breach of Regulation 9 of the Health and Social Care Act 2008.
+During a surprise visit in February last year inspectors found care and treatment was not always 'person-centred', which they said was a breach of regulation nine of the Health and Social Care Act 2008.

 At the latest inspection in January, the CQC said the home had addressed all areas of concern to bring the service up to the required standards.